chris-short/devopsish.com/content/post/120/index.md

 [DevOps hiring and training: 16 top-rated skills](https://enterprisersproject.com/article/2019/3/devops-hiring-and-training-16-top-rated-skills)

-[How to Help Your Team with Burnout When You’re Burned Out Yourself](https://hbr.org/2019/03/how-to-help-your-team-with-burnout-when-youre-burned-out-yourself) — I definitely nabbed a PDF of this for frequent reference.
+[How to Help Your Team with Burnout When You're Burned Out Yourself](https://hbr.org/2019/03/how-to-help-your-team-with-burnout-when-youre-burned-out-yourself) — I definitely nabbed a PDF of this for frequent reference.

 [Defining a Distinguished Engineer](https://blog.jessfraz.com/post/defining-a-distinguished-engineer/) — A fantastic checklist of things I attempt to (and often fail at) doing every, single day.